 Overrated: The London Eye and the River Thames

 As eye-catching (haha) as the London Eye may be, the tourist attraction is highly overrated.
-With tickets over £24 per person and its terribly slow rotation (30 minutes to complete one loop), you’ll be bored within the first 5 minutes.
+With tickets over £42 per person (bought on the day) and its terribly slow rotation (30 minutes to complete one loop), you’ll be bored within the first 5 minutes.
 Not to mention, the River Thames is one of the most unappealing rivers in all of the UK.
-The nasty, murky-brown river places a large and unattractive obstacle into every photo when on the London Eye.
-The Ferris wheel is truly more beautiful from the ground.
+The cloudy, murky-brown river places a large and unattractive obstacle into every photo when on the London Eye.
+According to a 2024 study, the river is a “‘trident of pollution’- with high levels of viruses and bacteria, environmentally damaging levels of excess nutrients, and added unknown pollutants all serious causes for concern”.

 Instead of the London Eye, I would personally recommend the Sky Garden.
 The view is completely free, but please reserve a spot in advance by at least a week.
 The individual tickets are valid for an hour giving visitors access to one of the most spectacular views of the city.
 Feel free to also book a table!
 There are two restaurants (Darwin Brasserie & Fenchurch Restaurant) and 3 bars (Sky Pod, City Garden, Fenchurch Terrace).